December 7, 2023

 $ ssh root@IP_address_of_VPS

-The shell should prompted me to verify the fingerprint of the SSH key of the server.
+The shell prompted me to verify the fingerprint of the SSH key of the server.

 If the key matches, type yes.